Help Save Us From The Scouring of Our Shire

 We face our own scouring here in Mid Wales.

-The Epynt area (a landscape of ancient beauty, rich biodiversity, and deep cultural significance) is under threat from industrial-scale wind farm development.
-Not small, community-owned projects.
-Not thoughtfully placed infrastructure.
-Massive corporate installations that will forever change the character of this place.
+The Wye Valley and the Epynt area (a landscape of ancient beauty, rich biodiversity, and deep cultural significance) is under threat from industrial-scale wind farm development.
+These are not community-owned projects or thoughtfully placed infrastructure.

 A Personal Note on Influence